InfiniteCanvasLLC/Newton/README.md

 **NOTE:** These only apply when running in development mode.
 In production mode, the environment variables are pulled from the Heroku configuration.

+### Setting up Spotify Support
+### Call Gene if any issues come up, or if you need SPOTIFY_ID/SECRET
+1) Define environment variables inside bash profile: SPOTIFY_ID and SPOTIFY_SECRET
+2) Modify your local omniauth-oauth2 file.
+   a) Use $ bundle show omniauth-oauth2 to find where the gem is located
+   b) Modify the gem according to this diff: https://github.com/intridea/omniauth-oauth2/pull/82/files

 ### Setup your local database
 You need to create the appropriate database tables in your local copy of the Newton app.
 Run the following campaign: